April 1, 2025, 9:00 PM (Eastern Standard Time)

 - The project’s potential impact on the field.

-- The project’s potential for implementation at scale and/or the project’s potential for long-term sustainability.
+- The project’s potential for implementation at scale and/or the project’s plan for long-term sustainability.

 Contact